1) Name, contact information (email at least, Discord optional)

 - If player is a red eagle then do this specific thing, but nothing else

-Please note that your experience as an immortal will be probate.
-Immortals follow a different set of rules and you will need to make adjustments to this.
+Please note that Immortals follow a different set of rules than players, with stricter standards for conduct (including as your player characters), and you will need to make adjustments to this.